Search RodSpots

 What’s the best way to attract your next superstar?
 Hire your local radio station.
 Continue reading

-Posted in Advertising (General), Business, Client-voiced commercials, Copywriting, Internet, Newspaper, Print, Problem-solving, Professional Services Advertising, Radio Advertising, Radio Commercials, Radio Copywriting, Radio Production, recruitment
+Posted in Advertising (General), Business, Client-voiced commercials, Copywriting, Internet, Newspaper, Print, Problem-solving, Professional Services Advertising, Radio Advertising, Radio Commercials, Radio Copywriting, Radio Production, Recruitment

-Tagged Advertising, employee, employment, help wanted, hiring, job, Radio, recruitment
+Tagged Advertising, employee, employment, help wanted, hiring, job, Radio, Recruitment

 Leave a comment